avicenne-studio/qs-bridge-hub/README.md

 http://localhost:3000
 ```

-The SQLite database is stored in the `oracle-sqlite` Docker volume at `/data/oracle.sqlite3`.
+The SQLite database is stored in the `hub-sqlite` Docker volume at `/data/hub.sqlite3`.
 Any changes to local `.ts` files reload automatically inside the container.

 ## Production